mattcone/markdown-guide-book/manuscript/chapter3.md

 To add another element in a list while preserving the continuity of the list, indent the element four spaces or one tab, as shown in the following examples.

+T> If things don't appear the way you expect, double check that you've indented the elements in the list four spaces or one tab.

 #### Paragraphs

 {title="Markdown"}
 ~~~~~~~
 * This is the first list item.
 * Here's the second list item.

     I need to add another paragraph below the second list item.

 * And here's the third list item.
 ~~~~~~~

 {title="HTML", lang=html}